 - Using a melon corer, scoop balls out of apples.
 Try to leave a little skin on top of the ball.
 You should be able to get about 6 balls out of each apple.

 - Cut a drinking straw into three equal pieces.
 Push each straw piece into the tops of the apple balls, where the skin is showing.

-- Melt Caramel Candy Melts either in microwave according to package instructions or in Wilton Candy Melts Melting Pot.
+- Melt candy melts either in microwave according to package instructions or in Wilton Candy Melts Melting Pot.

 - Place Heath Bar crumbles in a small bowl.